-In most construction projects, building materials are evaluated and selected based on performance, aesthetics, and cost.
-With "green" or environmentally preferable products, these traditional selection parameters are expanded to include both health and environmental impacts.
+In many construction projects, building materials are evaluated and selected based on performance, aesthetics, and cost.
+With "green" or environmentally preferable products, these selection parameters are expanded to include both health and environmental impacts.
 Environmentally-preferable products (EPPs), as defined by the federal government in Executive Order 13101, are those that have "a lesser or reduced effect on human health and the environment when compared to competing products that serve the same purpose."
 As currently addressed by designers and manufacturers alike, green products are those with reduced life-cycle impacts (as defined through life-cycle analysis) and which reduce or eliminate harmful chemical content.

-The growing popularity of green buildings and green building rating systems such as LEED®, Green Globes, the WELL Building Standard, the Living Building Challenge, and others, has expanded both the demand for, and availability of, green products.
+The growing popularity of green buildings and green building rating systems such as LEED®, Green Globes, the WELL Building Standard, the Living Building Challenge, and others, has expanded both the demand for and availability of, green products.
 Just as important is the increased availability of detailed environmental and health-related materials information—often referred to as product transparency data.
-While these developments are providing greater opportunities to improve the environmental performance of many building products.
-At the same time, assessing the health and environmental impacts of materials is a complex process, which can be further confused by varying (and sometimes contradicting) claims from product manufacturers.
-Fortunately, an expanding set of green product resources and tools are available to streamline the evaluation process and assist project teams in making appropriate, informed evaluations and selections.
+While these developments are providing greater opportunities to improve the "green" characteristics of many building products, assessing the health and environmental impacts of materials is a complex process, involving new skill sets and vetting processes.
+Fortunately, an expanding number of resources and tools are available to streamline the evaluation process and assist project teams in making appropriate, informed selections.

 - They promote good indoor air quality (typically through reduced emissions of VOCs and/or formaldehyde);